 If you plan to ride more than a couple of Wessex League events then it’s worth registering with the League.
 It costs nothing and can be done online (see post on front page of site before the season starts).
 Registering makes your life and that of the race organisers much easier.
 You keep the same race number throughout the season.

 Now you’ve registered for the Wessex League you need to enter some races.
-All Wessex events will eventually be listed on the British Cycling website.
-At this point in the season you can check the provisional race calendar on the Wessex League website events page.
+All Wessex events will be listed on the British Cycling website.
+At the start of the season you can check the provisional race calendar on the Wessex League website events page.
 Here you will also find a link to all of the Wessex events as they appear on British Cycling’s website.

 Online entry normally closes in the week before an event.